What can we help you find?

-- Beverages may be prepared in advance, each individual may pour their own beverage prior to the meal starting, or this task may be assigned to one individual for all.
+- Beverages may be prepared in advance.
+Each individual may pour their own beverage prior to the meal or this task may be assigned to one individual for all.
 Hot liquids may be poured and served by the DSP staff.

 - Each table must contain the items needed for the meal, it is not permitted to pass items from one table to the other table.

-- All individuals are encouraged to follow their diet plans that are created by the Dietician.
+- All individuals are encouraged to follow their specific diet plan that is created by the Dietician.

 - Everything listed on the menu must be offered and the DSP is responsible for reading all of the individuals’ menus in order to provide the items listed or appropriate alternatives.

 - Each DSP is responsible for ensuring individuals with texture modifications receive the correct texture and that electric grinders and other manual tools are available in the apartment.
 Guides for correct sizes and how to get them are in the dietary/recipe book as well as being posted inside the cabinet doors in the kitchen and are as follows below: